Why should I have a Lead Syndicate profile on LetsVenture?

 Lead Carry: LetsVenture allows the Lead Investor to charge 0-15% carry through the Lead Syndicate.

 Business Model: LetsVenture charges a fee to the Startup based on the funds being raised on the platform and upto 5% carry from Investors.

 There are 2 ways in which syndicated deals work on LetsVenture:

-- Featured deals - A Featured deal, the Startup profile is visible to all the investors on the platform.
+Featured deals - In a Featured deal, the Startup profile is visible to all the investors on the platform.
 This method is adopted to help close the round quickly.
-While any investor interested in the round can invest, the Lead/Startup has the right to choose the final set of investors based on the alignment in the vision.

-- Stealth/Private deals - In a private deal, the Startup profile is not visible to all the investors on the platform.
-Only those investors who -have been provided access to the startup can view the profile.
-This method is used when either the Startup or the lead want to socialise the deal with strategic investors or with the lead’s co-investor group.
+Stealth/Private deals - In a private deal, the Startup profile is not visible to all the investors on the platform.
+Only those investors who have been provided access to the startup can view the profile.
+This is used when either the Startup or the lead want to socialise the deal with strategic investors or with the lead’s co-investor group.